IBM/maximo-labs/MkDocs/hpu_8.6/docs/demo-health-predict.md

 We’ll return to the Health score view, and hover over different assets, and the container, to see health scores.

 `Action:` Click the Score icon and “Health” to return to the original view.
-Hover over assets and the container.<br>
+Hover over assets and the container.

 ![img](/img/hpu_8.6/Identify7.5.png)

-By clicking on the container, we can see all of the scores on a single card.<br>
+By clicking on the container, we can see all of the scores on a single card.

 `Action:` Click the container "NIXON9098"

-<b>Value:</b> The KPIs displayed on the preview card gives us an overall summary of the assets in this region, or the container.<br>
+<b>Value:</b> The KPIs displayed on the preview card gives us an overall summary of the assets in this region, or the container.

 ![img](/img/hpu_8.6/Identify7.6.png)

 We can also zoom in and click on each of the pins to view the key KPIs of the selected asset.
-From this view, we can create plans, add a flag, or submit a work order by clicking the "Action" button.<br>
+From this view, we can create plans, add a flag, or submit a work order by clicking the "Action" button.

 `Action:` Zoom in.
 Click the pin for "ST_1400518" to see the card.
 Click on the action tab to see the options.